Bridgetek/EveApps-BT82X/README.md

 Note:
 - For Eve registers and commands/instructions definition, user can find it at the file common/eve_hal/EVE_GpuDef.h and common/eve_hal/Eve_CoCmd.h.
 - For flash blob file used to access the eve connected flash chip, user can find it at common/eve_flash.

+## Hardeware dependency
+Unless specified otherwise, the default hardware platform is the VM820C.
+You may refer to the details at www.brtchip.com

 ## Build instructions